amybray-systems/contingent-ai/README.md

 ## 🤝 Contributing

 This is currently a portfolio/demonstration project.
-If you're interested in contributing or have suggestions, feel free to open an issue or reach out!
+If you're interested in contributing or have suggestions, feel free to reach out!

 ---